UWL-CODERS/CODERS_Website/README.md

 - CSS, SCSS for styling
 - JavaScript/TypeScript for interactivity
 - Angular Service for Dynamic Website Modification and Deployment

+If you have any questions, concerns, or need anything, please reach out to me at lambrecht5083@uwlax.edu or through Snapchat!

 # Cool Angular Tips and Tricks